Faculty

 Erin Cherry

-Erin is serving as an administrator for her second year, after two years of teaching primary students at DMS.
-A graduate of UCLA, she taught elementary-aged art programs throughout California for five years, worked in costuming for film and television, and founded + ran a successful graphic design business.
-Outside of work, she enjoys baking, oil painting, and renovating her mountain home with her husband, two dogs, and three cats.
+Erin is serving as an administrator for her fifth year, after two years of teaching primary students at DMS.
+A graduate of UCLA, she taught elementary-aged art programs throughout California for five years, worked in costuming for film and television, and founded + ran a successful graphic design business where she learned all things administration.
+Outside of work, she enjoys cooking, oil painting, and renovating her mountain home with her husband, two dogs, and four cats.

 DeAnn Meadows

-DeAnn has her Early Childhood Development Certificate and Associates in Arts of Early Childhood Education.
-She has worked in the Early Childhood Development field for over eight years.
+DeAnn has her Early Childhood Development Certificate and Associates in Arts of Early Childhood Education, as well as her Infant/Toddler Certification through NAMC.
+She has worked in the Early Childhood Development field for over twelve years, and is currently in her tenth year at DMS.
 She is native to New Mexico and resides outside Santa Fe with her husband and their son.

 daniela merediz